austinhuang0131/austinhuang0131.github.io/index.md

 Hi there!
 I'm a high school student who [writes JavaScript, operates chatbots](#my-coding-projects), [helps other projects](#projects-i-am-involved-in), [translates websites](#my-translations), [takes photos](#my-photos), studies, and [explores online stuff](#my-other-online-stuff).
 You may reach me using [these methods](./contact).

 If you need a job description, that'll be "high school student/freelance developer".
+I just put everything on my website, it's not actually a *resume*.

 ## My own projects
 * [DiscordTel](https://discordtel.austinhuang.me) is a Discord bot that simulates the process of phone dialing on Discord servers.
 Hosted by [SunburntRock89](https://github.com/SunburntRock89).
 * [Metagon](https://metagon.austinhuang.me) is a multi-platform bot that has a lot of useful tools.
 Hosted on Heroku.
 * [Discoin](http://discoin.gitbooks.io/docs) is a currency exchange serving 7 Discord bots.
 Co-owned with [MacDue](https://github.com/MacDue).
 * I also [write private bots](/services) for individuals.
-  * I am a part of [ProCord](https://discord.gg/auHudND), a group dedicated in creating free Discord resources that I work for.
+  * I am a member of [ProCord](https://discord.gg/auHudND), a group dedicated in creating free Discord resources.
-  * I am a listed Telegram bot developer in [DevList](http://t.me/devlist).
+  * I am a Telegram bot developer, listed on [DevList](http://t.me/devlist).
 * I have a [Minecraft server](./minecraft) co-owned with [Michael O](https://michaelo.online).
 I also maintain a [personal adblock list](/0131-block-list) and [some guides (which are on this site)](./sitemap).

 ## Projects I am involved in
 You can see my [GitHub profile](http://github.com/austinhuang0131).
 I am currently involved in these projects: